shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-10-21-gene-classification.md

 ```

-So, for humans we have 4380 genes converted into uniform length feature vectors of 4-gram k-mer (length 6) counts.
-For chimp and dog, we have the same number of features with 1682 and 820 genes respectively
+So, for humans we have 4380 genes converted into **uniform length feature vectors of 4-gram k-mer** (length 6) counts.
+For chimpanzee and dogs, we have the same number of features with 1682 and 820 genes respectively since we `fit` on the human dataset.

+## Training Model

 So now that we know how to transform our DNA sequences into uniform length numerical vectors in the form of k-mer counts and ngrams, we can now go ahead and build a classification model that can predict the DNA sequence function based only on the sequence itself.

-## Training Model

-Here we will use the human data to train the model, holding out 20% of the human data to test the model.
+Here we will use the human data to train the model, **holding out 20%** of the human data to test/evaluation the model.
 Then we can challenge the model’s generalizability by trying to predict sequence function in other species (the chimpanzee and dog).

 Next, train/test split human dataset and build simple multinomial **naive Bayes classifier**